 The Bottom Line

-I would advise someone who wanted to get somewhere quickly on Disney property to take a Minnie Van if they were traveling with a preschooler/toddler.
-Or I’d recommend taking Uber/Lyft if it’s an adult only trip, or if you are out of the car seat phase.
-One other note, when we use Lyft/Uber now to travel to the airport we use a BubbleBum Inflatable Backless Booster Car Seat to secure my son in the seat on the way to the airport.
+Minnie Vans are adorable, but not the most affordable way to travel around the Walt Disney World Resort.
+I would advise someone who wanted to get somewhere quickly on Disney property to take a Minnie Van if they were traveling with an infant/preschooler/toddler.
+For adult only trips, or if you are out of the car seat phase, I’d recommend taking Uber/Lyft.
+We do use Lyft/Uber with our car seat using child and we found the BubbleBum Inflatable Backless Booster Car Seat to secure my son on the go.